 This list of humanitarian defenses and immigration benefits available to Lombard residents is not comprehensive.
 Various other remedies such as Deferred Action for Childhood Arrivals (DACA), prosecutorial discretion, and other forms of deferred action may be available.
 While some of these forms of relief are temporary in nature, other solutions lead to permanent status and eventually citizenship.
-Work permits can accompany many humanitarian remedies, and in some cases spouses and children can also receive benefits.
+Work permits can accompany many humanitarian remedies, and in some cases, spouses and children can also receive benefits.

 How a Lombard Immigration Attorney Could Help

-When you petition or apply for one of these Lombard humanitarian defenses and immigration benefits, it is important to have an experienced advocate by your side.
+When you petition or apply for one of these Lombard humanitarian defenses and immigration benefits, it is vital to have an experienced advocate by your side.
 A knowledgeable immigration attorney could sit down with you, analyze your history and current situation, prepare the proper forms, and represent you before federal immigration authorities.
 Call today to meet with a dedicated immigration advocate who could help you seek the relief you deserve.